LakshmiSBelgavi/Data_Analytics_Internship_Projects/README.md

 Income: distribution of income among bike buyers.

 Region: Representing the distribution of bike purchases by region using a pie chart.

 Income vs. Age: Created a scatter plot to investigate the relationship between income and age.

 Marital Status & Gender: Representing how the distribution of bike purchases differ when considering both marital status and gender simultaneously, through stacked bar chart.

+## Conclusion:

+ Through this project , I have mastered data cleaning, exploration, and visualization, culminating in a powerful Google Sheets dashboard unveiling insights into bike buyers' behavior.